-Wageningen is a small city with inhabitants from over 160 different countries and is centrally located in the Netherlands in the province of Gelderland and it is often described as "small and cozy but with the allure of a big city."
-The city is surrounded by nature and has historic and modern buildings, high-rise student flats, works of art and botanical gardens.
+Wageningen is a small city (~40,000 inhabitants), many of whom are students at Wageningen University who represent over 150 different countries.
+It is centrally located in the Netherlands in the province of Gelderland and it is often described as small and cozy, but is only an hour away from the much larger city of Amsterdam.
+Wageningen is surrounded by nature and has historic and modern buildings, high-rise student flats, works of art and botanical gardens.
 Wageningen has a thriving cultural and social life.
 Students can visit theatres, cinemas, student clubs, bars, night life and restaurants.
 The nearby floodplains of the river Rhine and national park 'de Veluwe' are ideal for those who enjoy nature or like hiking, running or cycling.

-It is famous for Wageningen University, which specializes in life sciences.
+It is famous for Wageningen University, which specializes in life sciences and has close to 14,000 students.
 The campus of Wageningen University & Research is within cycling distance.
-The city has 34,348 inhabitants (as of January 1, 2006), of which many thousands are students.
 The university and associated institutes, now consolidated in Wageningen University and Research Center (WUR), employs about 7400 people.
 Wageningen also is the central city in Food Valley.
 Food Valley is the Dutch food & nutrition cluster concentrated around WUR and comprised of many institutes, companies and state-of-the-art facilities in the food & nutrition field.
 Food Valley is regarded as the largest food & nutrition Research & Development clusters in the world.